tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 We've introduced two natural and useful concepts that will pay ongoing dividends, but even better don't just think of how your code is today, think about how it's going to grow over time.
 Your single monolithic object has sprouted two buds.
-You can now push functionality down into these buds and they can grow into branches, which later can sprout buds of their own.
+You can now push functionality down into these buds, and they can grow into branches, which later can sprout buds of their own.

 For example now we can create a new `get_duration_ns()` method.
 Again it